shoutOutYangJie/Morph-UGATIT/README.md

 python demo_ugatit.py --type ugatit --resume ${ckpt path}$ --input ${image dir}$ --saved-dir ${result location}$ --align python demo_morph_ugatit.py --resume ${ckpt path}$ --input ${image dir}$ --saved-dir ${result location}$ --align
 ```
+Note:
+* If a parameter "--align" activates, a preprocess of croping real face from an entire image is executed with Dlib face detector.
+Therefor, if you want to test on some datasets which are aligned, please don't activate this term.

-Note: if you want to try "selfie2anime", please add a extra term "--anime".
+* If you want to try "selfie2anime", please add a extra term "--anime".

 Here I provide my pretrained model weights.